Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Covariant theories

 \section{Covariant theories}

+Extended objects, sometimes referred to as branes, are intended to represent physical systems at almost all energy scales~\cite{capo95}.
+The dynamical evolution is described by an action constructed with geometrical scalars associated to their surface of evolution.
+The Lagrangian is given by a second-order derivative function, $L(g_{ab},K_{ab})$, where $g_{ab}$ and $K_{ab}$ denote the induced metric and the extrinsic curvature, respectively, defined on the surface which contains the only significant derivatives of the field variables being the immersion functions $X^\mu$~\cite{capo95}.
+The main symmetry of this type of actions is the invariance under reparametrizations of the trajectory of the extended object.
+Tipically, these geometric models lead to fourth-order equations of motion.
+Favorably, there is a special subset of such geometric invariants whose associated equations of motion remain of second-order in $X^\mu$~\cite{ostro-prd,membrane}.
+When these Lagrangians are specialized to a particular geometry they clearly exhibit a linear dependence in the accelerations, $\ddot{X}^\mu$.

-As it is well known, gauge theories invariant under reparametrizations may be interpreted exceedingly well in a purely geometric fashion.
-One of the most important consequences is that the Hamiltonian vanishes identically, thus we confront a non-dynamical system~\cite{Dirac,gauge,rothe}.
-From a geometric point of view, the vanishing of the Hamiltonian is a consequence of Zermelo conditions~(see~\cite{Kondo,MironL, MironH} and~\ref{Noether}) which state the invariance of the Lagrangian under the Lie derivative of the Liouville vector fields associated to a second-order Lagrangian~\cite{leon-rds}, that is, $\pounds_{\Gamma^{(i)}}(L)=0$ for any Liouville vector field $\Gamma^{(i)}$.
-In other words, Zermelo conditions are the necessary conditions for an action integral (in our case~(\ref{eq:action})) to be invariant under parametrization of the curve $c$ (see~\ref{Noether} for further details).
-From a physical point of view, for our case, the action integral (\ref{eq:action}) together with (\ref{eq:lag1}), must be a Lorentz invariant as well as a homogeneous function in the generalized velocities.
-Indeed, from equation~(\ref{eq:lag1}) the associated Legendre transformation (see also equation~(\ref{eq:H0})) yields
+One of the most important consequences of gauge theories invariant under reparametrizations is that the Hamiltonian vanishes identically.
+From an uncommon but interesting geometric point of view, the vanishing of the Hamiltonian is a consequence of Zermelo conditions~(see~\cite{Kondo,MironL,MironH} and~\ref{Noether}) which state the invariance of the Lagrangian under the Lie derivative of the Liouville vector fields associated to a second-order Lagrangian~\cite{leon-rds}, that is, $\pounds_{\Gamma^{(i)}}(L)=0$ for any Liouville vector field $\Gamma^{(i)}$.
+In other words, Zermelo conditions are the necessary conditions for an action integral (in our case~(\ref{eq:action})) to be invariant under parametrization of the trajectory $c$ (see~\ref{Noether} for further details).
+On physical grounds, for our case, the action integral (\ref{eq:action}) together with (\ref{eq:lag1}), must be a Lorentz invariant as well as a homogeneous function in the generalized velocities.
+Indeed, from Eqs.~(\ref{eq:Gamma1}) and~(\ref{eq:Gamma2}) the associated Legendre transformation yields